Rhythm1337/RH294-MyNotes/Chapter 5/3. Deploying Custom Files with Jinja2 Templates/Deploying Custom Files with Jinja2 Templates.md

 # Jinja2
+## What is Jinja2
+It is a modern day templating language for Python developers.
 ## How it works
 We have **ansible.builtin.template** module that reads your **jinja2** template file, processes the **jinja2** language and renders the final product.
 This final product is then installed to your inventory host.